david-millett/minecreeper/README.md

 ## Description

-I am pleased to present *Minecreeper*, a browser-based minesweeper-style game with a horror style twist.
+*Minecreeper* is a browser-based minesweeper-style game with a horror twist.

-While the traditional game sees players try to avoid clicking on mines and setting down flags to mark their locations, *Minecreeper* substitues mines for undead skeletons - and the flags for tombstones.
+While the traditional game tasks players with avoiding mines and setting down flags in their places on the grid-based board, *Minecreeper* substitues mines for undead skeletons - and the flags for tombstones.

-Upon opening the game, players are met with a modal menu detailing the game's story and instructions on how to play.
+Upon opening the game, players are met with a menu detailing the game's simple backstory and instructions on how to play.

-After pressing play, they can click to reveal squares on the game's field, which is styled as a graveyard.
-If a square with no adjacent skeletons is selected, the game will also reveal all nearby squares.
+To play the game, players click to reveal squares on the game's field, which is styled as a graveyard.
+Revealed squares display a number which represents how many skeletons can be found next to it.
+If a square with no adjacent skeletons is selected, the game will automatically reveal all adjacent squares using a flood fill function.

-The first click is set to always implement this function so that the player always gets a good start and to make playing the game more fun.
+The first click is set to always implement this flood fill function so that the player gets a good start and to make playing the game more fun.

 Players right-click to set down a tombstone to mark where they believe a skeleton is hiding.

-For me, especially when playing minesweeper on higher difficulties, I think having the ability to double click on a revealed square to reveal nearby squares when you have set down the required number of tombstones makes the game much more fun and fast paced - so I am proud to include this feature in *Minecreeper*.
+For me, especially when playing minesweeper on higher difficulties, I think having the ability to double click on a revealed square to reveal all nearby squares when you have set down the required number of tombstones makes the game much more fun and fast paced - so I am pleased to also include this feature in *Minecreeper*.

 Upon winning or losing the game, the player is greeted with an appropriate sound effect and visual changes to the 'sky' above the graveyard.